 What sort of data do we collect?

 C4 Care collects personal data about you if you contact us directly via one of our email addresses or Contact Us forms.
 This data may consist of information such as your name, e-mail address, telephone number and place of work.
+We may occasionally email you with relevant information about C4 Care.

 We also collect information to provide us with a better understanding of the users and visitors to our website to provide data about site traffic and site interaction so that we can offer better site experiences and tools in the futures.
 This information does not contain personally identifiable information.